kymb0/kymb0.github.io/_posts/SEH_DRAFT.md

 In simple terms, an Exception Handler is exactly as the name implies, it *handles exceptions*, that is to say, when a program reaches something outside it's known functionality, an exception is raised (eg if a program wants an input between 2 and 5, and you put in 6).
 The program then needs to know how to *handle* this, either with an error message, exit code, or whatever else.

-A Structured Exception Handler will follow a structure in  regards to handling exceptions For every exception handler, there is an Exception Registration Record structure.
+A Structured Exception Handler will follow a structure in regards to handling exceptions.
+For every exception handler, there is an Exception Registration Record structure.
 These structures are chained together to create a "linked list" (a linked list contains a sequence of data records)